h2oai/h2o-tutorials/tutorials/isolation-forest/README.md

 # Isolation Forest

-In this section, we will discuss how to use the Isolation Forest to find anomlalies in a dataset and how to interpret the results.
+In this section, we will discuss how to use the Isolation Forest to find anomalies in a dataset and how to interpret the results.

 ## Contents